romana/topowiz/README.md

 ## Installation

-TopoWiz was developed on a Ubuntu 14.04 system.
-It should work on later versions of Ubuntu as well.
-Developed with Python 3.4.3 and boto3.
+TopoWiz was developed for Linux / Python 3.6.3.

 Here are the steps to create a working environment locally: